 Leo Tolstoy (1828 –1910) was a Russian writer widely regarded as one of the greatest novelists in all of literature.
 His masterpieces War and Peace and Anna Karenina represent some of the best realistic fiction ever penned.
 He also was known for his literal interpretation of the teachings of Jesus.
-Tolstoy became a pacifist and Christian anarchist, and his ideas of non-violent resistance influenced Mahatma Gandhi and Martin Luther King.
+Tolstoy became a pacifist and Christian anarchist, and his ideas of non-violent resistance influenced both Mahatma Gandhi and Martin Luther King.
 Near the end of his life, he finally rejected his wealth and privilege and became a wandering ascetic—dying in a train station shortly thereafter.

-At the height of his fame Tolstoy experienced a crisis of meaning.
+At the height of his fame, Tolstoy experienced a crisis of meaning.
 He said that he contemplated suicide and could no longer live unless he could find the meaning of his life.
 He wrote about the crisis in a short work, “A Confession,” which was written in 1882 and first published in 1884.
 Tolstoy was one of the first thinkers to pose the problem of life’s meaning in a modern way.

-Was the answer in science?
-Science provides knowledge but it does not give comfort.
-And the kind of knowledge which gives comfort—knowledge about the meaning of life—doesn’t exist.
-This left him with the realization that all is incomprehensible.
-Yet Tolstoy noted that the sense of meaninglessness disturbs the learned more than it does the simple people.
+Perhaps an answer could be found in science but he dismissed this idea.
+Science provides knowledge but it does not give comfort, and the kind of knowledge which gives comfort—knowledge about the meaning of life—doesn’t exist.
+He had come to believe that everything is incomprehensible.
+Yet Tolstoy noted that the sense of meaninglessness disturbs the learned more than it does simple people.
 So he began to look to the working class for answers, to people who seem to have answered the question of the meaning.
-Tolstoy saw that they did not derive meaning from pleasure, since they had so little of it, and yet they thought suicide a great evil.
+Tolstoy saw that they did not derive meaning from pleasure, since they had so little of it, and yet they thought that suicide was a great evil.

 Nietzsche taught me to distrust every optimistic theory.
 I knew that man’s womanish heart has constant need of consolation, a need to which that super-shrewd sophist the mind is constantly ready to minister.
 I began to feel that every religion which promises to fulfill human desires is simply a refuge for the timid, and unworthy of a true man. … We ought, therefore, to choose the most hopeless of world views, and if by chance we are deceiving ourselves and hope does exist, so much the better.
 At all events, in this way man’s soul will not be humiliated, and neither God nor the devil will ever be able to ridicule it by saying that it became intoxicated like a hashish-smoker and fashioned an imaginary paradise out of naiveté and cowardice—in order to cover the abyss.
 The faith most devoid of hope seemed to me not the truest, perhaps, but surely the most valorous.
 I considered the metaphysical hope alluring bait which true men do not condescend to nibble.
 I wanted whatever was most difficult, in other words most worthy of man, of the man who does not whine, entreat, or go about begging.